cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 is yet undefined if we want to allow a vesting account to be able to deposit vesting coins into proposals.

-In addition, a vesting account vests all of it's coin denominations at the same rate.
+In addition, a vesting account vests all of its coin denominations at the same rate.
 This may be subject to change.

-**Note**: A vesting account could have some vesting and non-vesting coins at

-required, the `GenesisAccount` type will need to be updated in order to make such a distinction.
+**Note**: A vesting account could have some vesting and non-vesting coins.
+To support such a feature, the `GenesisAccount` type will need to be updated in order to make such a distinction.

 ## Vesting Account Types